hackingmaterials/rocketsled/README.md

 ## Advanced features of `OptTask`

 Most of what `OptTask` can do is specified through arguments to `OptTask`.
 See `test_extras.py` for an example of many of the advanced features.
+Examples of several different (basic) usage scenarios are provided in the `examples` directory.

 ### Specify `wf_creator` (required)
 The workflow creator accepts `x` (the vector of input params) and returns the workflow that will be run in the optimization loop.
 It should be specified as a `string` in the format: